270271470/studentevents/README.md

 ### If any CSS changes are made, it must be compiled from the input.css to the output.css, so run this
 npm run buildcss

+### Whenever changes are made to the database, the following commands must be run:
+flask db migrate -m "Describe what changed" flask db upgrade